Plant DetailShow Menu

 Tags:

-#bulb#showy flowers#poisonous#white flowers#native perennials#NC native#native wildflower#wildflower garden#food source summer#Coastal FACW#Piedmont Mountains OBL#problem for cats#problem for dogs#problem for children#problem for horses#Audubon#colonizing#salt intolerant#long lived#wildlife friendly
+#bulb#showy flowers#poisonous#white flowers#native perennial#NC native#native wildflower#food source summer#NC Native Pollinator Plant#Coastal FACW#Piedmont Mountains OBL#problem for cats#problem for dogs#problem for children#problem for horses#Audubon#colonizing#salt intolerant#long lived#wildflower#wildlife friendly

 Cultivars / Varieties: